 The Company recognizes an allowance for losses on accounts receivable based on an analysis of historical bad debt experience, current receivables aging, and expected future write-offs, as well as an assessment of specific identifiable customer accounts considered at risk or uncollectible.
-As of December 31, 2011, management has determined all receivable balances to be fully collectible and accordingly, no allowance was recognized at such time.
+Accounts receivable are charged off after all reasonable collection efforts have been exhausted.
+As of December 31, 2012 and 2011, management has determined all receivable balances to be fully collectible and accordingly, no allowance was recognized at such time.
 Accounts receivable are non-interest bearing and are generally unsecured.